 Concentration of credit risk exists if a number of borrowers are exposed to similar economic risks by being engaged in similar economic activities or being located in the same geographical region, and indicate the relative sensitivity of the Credit Union's performance to developments affecting a particular segment of borrowers or geographical region.
 Geographical risk exists for the Credit Union due to its primary service area being Dodsland, Saskatchewan and surrounding areas.

 Amounts arising from expected credit losses

 Reconciliation of the loss allowance

-The following tables show a reconciliation of the opening to the closing balance of the loss allowance by class of financial instrument.
-Comparative amounts for 2017 represent the allowance account for credit losses measured under the requirements of IAS 39.
+The following table show a reconciliation of the opening to the closing balance of the loss allowance by class of financial instrument.